fmidev/aviation-message-archiver/src/doc/README.md

 provided [application.yml] has an example configuration of these.
-Others, like [FixedProcessingResultPopulator](#fixedprocessingresultpopulator) or [StationIcaoCodeReplacer](#stationicaocodereplacer), are provided for customized message handling, along with possibility for [conditional activation](#conditional-message-popular-activation).
+Others, like [FixedProcessingResultPopulator](#fixedprocessingresultpopulator) or [StationIcaoCodeReplacer](#stationicaocodereplacer), are provided for customized message handling, along with the possibility for [conditional activation](#conditional-message-popular-activation).
 One message populator, [StationIdPopulator](#stationidpopulator), cannot be configured, but is implicitly active.

 Available populators are listed below (in alphabetic order by name).
 These are declared for use in